Steel Building Systems, Inc

-Maintaining ardor and determination is mandatory during the ups and downs of a new business startup.
-Persistent managers with a never-give-up attitude will out-perform more talented businesspeople who throw in the towel too easily.
+Maintaining determination is mandatory during the ups and downs of a new business startup.
+Persistent managers with a never-give-up attitude will outperform more talented business people who throw in the towel too easily.

-DELEGATOR.
-Most entrepreneurs are, unfortunately, control freaks.
-The business is their baby; giving up control of any area is terrifying.
+Many entrepreneurs can be control freaks.
+The business is their baby and giving up control of any area is terrifying.
 However, the ability to delegate is a vital trait of a successful business owner.
 New business owners soon burn out trying to dominate everything themselves.

 How many of the above traits would you bring to the table as a new business owner?
 Which traits do you lack?
 What could you do to develop your weaker areas into strengths?

-Here’s a bit of hard-earned advice from our own experiences building our RHINO Steel Buildings business: resist the temptation to work 24/7.
+Here’s a bit of hard-earned advice from our own experiences building our RHINO Steel Building Systems business: resist the temptation to work 24/7.

-RHINO began as a startup business in 1998.
+RHINO Steel began as a startup business in 1998.
 We know the passion that drives a new business owner and we know the joy of watching your business succeed and grow.
 Today RHINO Steel Building Systems is well established as a premier brand name in pre-engineered steel buildings.
 We’ve built our reputation for excellent customer service one steel building at a time.

 If you are looking to build a headquarters for your new business, work with RHINO.
 RHINO business construction services meet or exceed all local building codes for the LIFETIME of the structure — guaranteed.
 Our metal building packages include 26-gauge steel panels as standard — 16% to 26% thicker than the 28-gauge or 29-gauge panels of many competitors.